Step 4: Full View

 Should Engineer A have disclosed any foreseeable interest in future design-build procurement at the time of accepting the peer review engagement and again upon receiving the invitation, or only upon receiving the invitation when the conflict became concrete?

-Disclose At Engagement And Upon Invitation Board's choice Disclose to the state agency at the time of accepting the peer review engagement any foreseeable interest in future design-build procurement on the same project, and again immediately upon receiving the design-build invitation, treating both moments as independent disclosure trigger points under NSPE Code Section II.4.a.
+O1 Disclose to the state agency at the time of accepting the peer review engagement any foreseeable interest in future design-build procurement on the same project, and again immediately upon receiving the design-build invitation, treating both moments as independent disclosure trigger points under NSPE Code Section II.4.a.
+Board's choice

 NSPE Code Section II.4.a requires disclosure of all known or potential conflicts of interest that could influence or appear to influence professional judgment.
 The Agency Disclosure and Approval Obligation conditionally permits post-review participation only with informed agency consent.
 The Conflict of Interest Disclosure Evolution Principle holds that the disclosure obligation arises at the earliest foreseeable moment, not merely when a conflict becomes concrete.
 The Peer Review Independence and Integrity principle requires that the advisory relationship not be exploited for competitive gain, and proactive disclosure is the primary mechanism for surfacing that risk before the advantage accumulates.